Lancaster/Pennsylvania DUI main page

 Our comprehensive list of alcohol and drub abuse rehabilitation resources.Learn More

-Mark limits his representation to DUI charges and other offenses that can frequently be redirected into a diversionary program.
-Representing citizens on DUI charges, drug offenses and other crimes in the Lancaster, Pennsylvania area, Mark is committed to giving honest, practical advice about the severity of each situation, what to do, and what kinds of penalties and consequences to anticipate.
-Whatever the facts of your case may be, Mark will work to find an applicable defense that will make your case as strong as it can be.
+Mark limits his representation to helping citizens on DUI/ARD charges, drug offenses, expungements, record-sealing and pardons in the Lancaster, Pennsylvania area, Mark Walmer is committed to giving honest, practical advice about the severity of each situation, what to do, and what kinds of penalties and consequences to anticipate.
+Whatever the facts of your case may be, Mark Walmer will work to find an applicable defense that will make your case as strong as it can be.
 Don’t let the past hold you back – let Mark Walmer fight for you.

 Lancaster County, Pennsylvania Areas Served

 - New Holland